aperezmontan/test-automation-proj/README.md

     Customers that are in both lists:  [{'first_name': 'James', 'last_name': 'Davis', ...
    ```

-As you can see from the example above, the default output is an array of dictionaries listing the customers you have patronized both stoes.
+As you can see from the example above, the default output is an array of dictionaries listing the customers who have patronized both stores.

 ### Using Other Data